-You can walk around at the top, enjoy some food at the http://www.heimgarten-st-josef.de and walk back down into town.
+You can walk around at the top, enjoy some food at at the local beer garden and walk back down into town.
 There are some nice walks (Blaustrümpfler Weg, Joseflesweg or just downhill…) Easily done with a stroller, too.

 updated August 2019 Kira Neumann